-Handling basic tasks as people grow older, such as remembering to take daily pills, can be difficult.
-Sometimes it's the memory that's an issue, sometimes it's mobility concerns.
-But as the population starts to age — 77 million people are expected to be 65 years and older by 2034, according to the U.S. Census — technology companies are seeing this shift as an opportunity to find solutions to support older adults, particularly so they can continue to have the dignity to take care of themselves, and live alone if they choose.
+Basic tasks as people grow older, such as remembering to take daily pills, can be difficult.
+Sometimes it's the memory that's an issue, sometimes there are mobility concerns.
+But as the population starts to age — 77 million people are expected to be 65 years and older by 2034, according to the U.S. Census — technology companies are seeing this shift as an opportunity to find solutions to support older adults, so they can continue to have the dignity to take care of themselves, and live alone if they choose.

-From pill dispensaries that deliver the right meds at the right time to robots that can act as companions, purring and wagging their tail, but never needing a walk or a trip to vet, these devices are bringing some comfort and support to adults who may not be able to climb Mount Kilimanjaro, but are still enjoying the adventure.
+From pill dispensaries that deliver the right meds, to robots that purr and wag their tail, but never need a walk or a trip to vet, these devices are bringing some comfort and support to adults who may not be able to climb Mount Kilimanjaro, but are still enjoying the adventure.

 Black & Decker Pria can remind you to take your medication and chat with you as well.GearBrain

-Black & Decker's Pria launched at CES 2019, that combines a pill manager with communication device.
+Black & Decker's Pria launched at CES 2019, and combines a pill manager with a communication device.
 Filling it once a month, Pria dispenses medication daily, but also has an A.I. persona, which people can talk with, reminding them about health information they need to stay on top of as well.
 There's also two-way calling available.
-(GearBrain is currently reviewing this product and will update our story when we're done with our testing.)

-Omron is connecting to a simpler version, and one that's also smaller, which it showcased at CES 2020.
-The company's new app called Connect 2.0 will launch this summer, and work with RX Cap, a device that looks like a regular pharmacy-issued pill bottle, but with the app allows caregivers and family members to check and see when someone opened the bottle to take their medication — and when they did not.
+Omron has a simpler and smaller version, which it showcased at CES 2020.
+The company's new app called Connect 2.0 will launch this summer, and works with RX Cap, a device that looks like a regular pharmacy-issued pill bottle.
+But this bottle comes with an app that allows caregivers and family members to see when someone opened the bottle to take their medication — and when they did not.

 The AARP Homefit AR app can highlight areas of a home that need adjusting for those aging at homeGearBrain